There are two ways to implement lazy constraints for a MIP model.

 - If the constraints can be enumerated upfront, set the Lazy attribute on the constraints that should be treated as lazy.

 - If the constraints must be generated during the MIP search, you need to write a callback function and set the LazyConstraint parameter to 1.
-Details can be found in the reference manuals of the various APIs, Model.cbLazy() for example, and a TSP example which illustrates adding lazy constraints via a callback is provided in the examples subdirectory.
+Details can be found in the reference manuals of the various APIs, see Model.cbLazy() for example.
+Additionally, there is a Traveling Salesman Problem (TSP) example that illustrates adding lazy constraints via a callback (also available in the examples subdirectory of your Gurobi installation).

 There is no support for lazy constraints in continuous models (LP, QP, or SOCP).
-To add a lazy constraint to a continuous model, you should stop solving, add the new constraint, and start solving again.
+To add lazy constraints to a continuous model, you have to wait until it is solved (or manually stop it), add the new constraints, and start solving again.